linhx25/Quant_Marketing_Reading/most_recent.md

 ### ~reading
 - Syllabus_RSM_Avi

+### 20240308_diffusion
+- Neural Network Diffusion

 ### 20240222_fin_decision_making
 - Consumer Financial Decision Making-Where We ve Been and Where We -re Going

 ### 20240217_rlhf_and_causal_inference
 - Policy learning with observational data
+- Optimizing Language Models for Human Preferences is a Causal Inference Problem
 - Do Transformers Really Perform Bad for Graph Representation
 - Conservative Q-Learning for Offline Reinforcement Learning
 - Choice Models and Permutation Invariance- Demand Estimation in Differentiated Products Markets
 - Causal Transformer for Estimating Counterfactual Outcomes
+- CAUSAL ESTIMATION FOR TEXT DATA WITH (APPARENT) OVERLAP VIOLATIONS
 - BENCHMARKS FOR DEEP OFF-POLICY EVALUATION

 ### 20240125_creativityLLM
-- llm-language-model-preprint3-1
 - When ChatGPT is gone- Creativity reverts and homogeneity persists
 - Training language models to follow instructions with human feedback
 - Measuring Divergent Thinking Originality With Human Raters and TextMining Models- A Psychometric Comparison of Methods
+- DOES WRITING WITH LANGUAGE MODELS REDUCE CONTENT DIVERSITY
 - Computational Creativity and Music Generation Systems
+- Beyond semantic distance- Automated scoring of divergent thinking greatly improves with large language models

 ### 20240117_structural
 - Structural Econometric Modeling in Industrial Organization and Quantitative Marketing_ Theory and Applications (2023)

 ### 20231212_LLM
 - coauthor-Designing a Human-AI Collaborative Writing Dataset for Exploring Language Model Capabilities
-- _The Power of Scale for Parameter-Efficient Prompt Tuning
+- The Power of Scale for Parameter-Efficient Prompt Tuning
 - TRUSTLLM- TRUSTWORTHINESS IN LARGE LANGUAGE MODELS
 - Stanford_Speech and Language Processing
 - Learning Decomposed Spatial Relations for Multi-Variate Time-Series Modeling
+- LORA- LOW-RANK ADAPTATION OF LARGE LANGUAGE MODELS
 - Deep Learning-based Estimation of Dynamic Discrete Choice Models with an Application to the Expansion of Walmart
 - DECODINGTRUST- A Comprehensive Assessment of Trustworthiness in GPT Models
+- Can LLMs Capture Human Preferences
 - Alleviating Hallucinations of Large Language Models through Induced Hallucinations
 - A Survey on Hallucination in Large Language Models
-- RQ: can GPT simulate human behavior?
-    - heterogeneity / GPT generate poplulation average? (compare to Prolific?)
-    - editing LLM: edit prompt inputs / GPT output only without changing the LLM

 ### 20231129_cb_fariness
 - xia-et-al-2004-the-price-is-unfair-a-conceptual-framework-of-price-fairness-perceptions